Getting vaccinated means: you can spend time with friends and family in person, safely and without posing a risk to your

 Isolation is one of the most important things you can do as soon as you have any symptoms.

 This means separating yourself from other people and pets in your home.
 Doing this quickly reduces the chance of you spreading your illness to others that you love in your home.
 You should stay in isolation until 3 days after your symptoms to make sure it is safe for your family and friends.

 How do you Isolate?

 Read basic tips on "Preventing the Spread of COVID-19 when you are sick" from the CDC for more information & resources.

-A close contact is anyone who was within 6 feet for at least 10 - 15 minutes starting from 48 hours before the person began feeling sick until the time the patient was isolated.
+A close contact is anyone who was within 6 feet for at least 15 minutes starting from 48 hours before the person began feeling sick until the time the patient was isolated.
+15 minutes can be cumulative over a day (5 minutes exposure + 5 minutes exposure + 5 more minutes exposure over a day would equal being exposed).
 This may include co-workers, family members, or friends.

 It’s important to identify who your close contacts are as quickly as possible.
 The sooner people know they may have been exposed, the more we can stop the spread of COVID-19.